List of Hajime no Ippo characters: Others

 The most recent addition to the roster, the charming Manabu has a prodigy's talent and was the captain of his high school's boxing team.
 Cheerful and a lover of bad puns (as are the rest of his family), Manabu is a fierce hybrid boxer with extremely high speed and reflexes and whose fighting style is uncanny in its resemblance to Miyata's.
 His most powerful technique is a furious hail of mid-power blows known as the Hedgehog or Porcupine, which was employed in an East Japan Rookie Kings showdown with his longtime nemesis, Kyosuke Imai.
 Outside of boxing, Manabu is employed as an assistant at the Makunouchi family's fishing business.
 He has a big crush on Kumi but prefers to keep his feelings for himself because of his respect for his Idol Ippo.
 Itagaki's character is based on retired world champion Sugar Ray Leonard for his prodigy-like natural ability and good looks, whom Itagaki is said to be like in the manga.
-His current record as the Rookie King of his class stands at 17 Matches 15-2 (W-L-D), with 10 KOs.
+His current record as the Rookie King of his class stands at 17 Matches 15–2 (W–L–D), with 10 KOs.

 Itagaki is currently listed as 3rd in JBC Featherweight and 5th in OPBF Featherweight rankings, also Itagaki is one of the speed square which consists of former 3rd and 5th seed, but now retired Saeki, Karasawa, and Fukui.
 He is currently aiming for Ippo's vacated Japanese Championship as Ippo seeks to aim for the world championship.

-Recently, it's been shown that Itagaki has become quite smitten for Kumi, but he realizes the feelings aren't mutual.
+Recently, it's been shown that Itagaki has become quite smitten for Kumi, but he realizes the feelings are not mutual.